 By Sruthi Shankar

-Amazon fell more than 5 percent after reports that President Donald Trump was looking to target the company by changing its tax treatment.
+The online retailer's stock fell about 3.6 percent after reports that President Donald Trump was looking to target the company by changing its tax treatment.

 "Tech and discretionary stocks have been strong.
 Those are two sectors that are up year-to-date and what we're seeing is profit-taking in the quarter-end," said Michael O'Rourke, Chief Market Strategist, Jonestrading, Greenwich, Connecticut.

-The main indexes were on track to record their worst month since January 2016, hurt by fears of a trade war between the United States and China as well as rising U.S. interest rates.
+The main indexes are on track for their second straight month of losses, hurt by fears of a trade war between the United States and China as well as rising U.S. interest rates.